 Furniture Outline Color

-Sets the outline color for furniture, kitchen items (unless a separate Kitchen Item Outline Color has been specified), and these helpers: compass, measuring tape and wheelchair circle.
+Sets the outline color for furniture, kitchen items (unless a separate Kitchen Item Outline Color has been specified), and helpers compass and wheelchair circle as well as stairs.
 In this example, we've chosen the standard Teal color.

 Window Fill Color